Carnegie Endowment For International Peace

 Funding: Junior Fellows spend one year (beginning August 1st) at the Carnegie Endowment in Washington, DC.
 Positions are full-time and include a salary and benefits package.
-The monthly salary is $2,916.66 (equivalent to $35,000 annually) subject to federal, state, and local taxes.
+The gross monthly salary is $3,083.33 (equivalent to $37,000 annually) subject to federal, state, and local taxes.
 Benefits include medical, dental, and life insurance as well as vacation leave.
 A $500 allowance (less taxes) will be given to individuals relocating to the Washington, D.C. area.
 Junior Fellows are responsible for their own housing arrangements.

 - Application form, including an essay (one page or less double-spaced) on why you would like to become a Junior Fellow.

 - A Resume (1 to 2 pages) which must include telephone number, address, e-mail address, extra-curricular activities and work experience.

 - Two letters of reference, one of which should be from a professor in your major department of study.
 (For Nov.
 14 submission......names, addresses only)